asmuth/recommendify/README.md

 Your input data (the so called interaction-sets) should look like this:

 ```
-# FORMAT A: products grouped by buyer_id
+# FORMAT A: user bought products (select buyerid, productid from sales group_by buyerid)
 [user23] product5 produt42 product17
 [user42] product8 produt16 product5